-Financial services companies choose direct mail as a marketing channel because it works.
+Financial services companies choose direct mail as a marketing channel because it works for them.
 Roughly 70% of all banks and credit unions use direct mail, according to a DMA Response Rate Report.
-But they do so strategically because different customers need different marketing messages.
+But they do so strategically because different customers require different marketing messages.
 As a result, almost half of the financial institutions plan to maintain their direct mail efforts.
 Another 35% intend to increase their usage.

 Are you intrigued?
 Here are some direct mail bank marketing ideas from seven regional banks.
-Take these concepts to the bank and you can succeed with direct mail, too.
+Take these concepts to the bank (so to speak) and you can succeed with direct mail, too.

 1. M&T Bank: Customize Your Products and Services to Better Serve Your Customers